Intel

 Venture Round in 2003

-rovingIP.net, established in 2001 and headquartered in Bellevue, Washington, specializes in Internetworking services for broadband service providers, including wireline and wireless network operators, and independent hotspots.
-The company offers the OnRamp Program, which equips retail merchants and public locations with necessary hardware, software, and promotional materials to set up hotspots, along with the OnRamp Access Controller, a device that transforms retail locations into income-generating Internet Service Providers.
-Additionally, rovingIP.net provides consulting services to carriers, aiding in network architectural design and specifications.
-Their services cater to a wide range of clients, from wireless and wireline companies to cable providers.
+RovingIP.net, established in 2001 and headquartered in Bellevue, Washington, specializes in Internetworking services for broadband service providers, including both wireline and wireless network operators.
+The company's core offerings include the OnRamp Program, which equips retail merchants and public locations with necessary hardware, software, and promotional materials to set up hotspots, and the OnRamp Access Controller, a device that enables these locations to function as Internet Service Providers, generating revenue.
+Additionally, RovingIP.net provides consulting services to carriers, assisting in network architectural design and specifications.
+Their services cater to a wide range of clients, from wireless and wireline service providers to cable companies.

 Iospan Wireless